grafana/mimir/docs/guides/alert-manager-configuration.md

 With the introduction of Cortex 1.8 the storage backend config option shifted to the new pattern [#3888](https://github.com/cortexproject/cortex/pull/3888).
 You can find the new configuration [here](../configuration/config-file-reference.md#alertmanager_storage_config)

-Note that when using `-alertmanager.sharding-enabled=true`, the following storage backends are not supported: `local`, `configdb`.
+Note that when using `-alertmanager.sharding-enabled=true`, the following storage backends are not supported: `local`.

-When using the new configuration pattern it is important that any of the old configuration pattern flags are unset (`-alertmanager.storage`), as well as `-<prefix>.configs.url`.
+When using the new configuration pattern it is important that any of the old configuration pattern flags are unset (`-alertmanager.storage`).
 This is because the old pattern still takes precedence over the new one.
 The old configuration pattern (`-alertmanager.storage`) is marked as deprecated and will be removed by Cortex version 1.11.
 However this change doesn't apply to `-alertmanager.storage.path` and `-alertmanager.storage.retention`.

 ### Cortex Alertmanager configuration